Days (The Kinks song): Release and reception

+Though scrapped from the final track listing of The Kinks Are the Village Green Preservation Society, the label liked the song enough to decide to release it as a non-album single.

 The song was an important single for Davies and the Kinks, coming in a year of declining commercial fortunes for the band.
 The song had been intended as an album track but after the relative failure of the previous single "Wonderboy" (which only reached No. 36 in the UK), "Days" was rushed out as a single with an old unreleased track "She's Got Everything" (recorded in February 1966 in the same session as "Dedicated Follower of Fashion") as the B-side.
-Billboard praised the single's "groovy rhythm" and "clever lyric."
-It reached No. 12 on the UK Singles Chart, but failed to chart in the U.S. This did not help future releases, as the next four Kinks singles failed to reach the top 30 (two of them failing to chart altogether) in the UK.
+Billboard praised the single's "groovy rhythm" and "clever lyric".
+Record World called it a "pretty rockaballad" that "will have great appeal for the kids".
+It reached No. 12 on the UK Singles Chart, but failed to chart in the US.
+This did not help future releases, as the next four Kinks singles failed to reach the top 30 (two of them failing to chart altogether) in the UK.

+In 1996 "Days" was used in the advertising celebrating 30 years of Yellow Pages.
+The accompaning EP was released and charted No. 35 in the UK.

+Though not the band's biggest commercial success, it has since become a fan favourite.
+Ray reflected, "The song has grown in intensity over the years.
+I didn't think much about the song when I wrote it.
+Sometimes songs occur like that.
+You don't think about it, but it's built up quite a lot of mystique over the years.
+It certainly left me.
+It belongs to the world now."

 Personnel

-According to band researcher Doug Hinman:
+According to the band researcher Doug Hinman: